AndrzejTunkiel/USROP/README.md

 USROP dataset is distributed as-is under CC BY-NC-SA 4.0 license

-Current revision of the dataset is A
+Current revision of the dataset is A.

+Specific scenarios of evaluating ROP model performance are pending publication.

 ## Code